faenrandir/a_careful_examination/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 [^emmanaive]: Emma may have been in the dark about some/many of Joseph's polygamous relationships either because she was merely naive (i.e., did not pay close attention or scrutinize his actions) or because Joseph was adept at hiding his actions (or some combination).
 Joseph's [handwritten letter to the Whitneys in August of 1842](https://www.josephsmithpapers.org/paper-summary/letter-to-newel-k-elizabeth-ann-and-sarah-ann-whitney-18-august-1842/1) asks them to burn the communication and keep his actions hidden from Emma, so there is some direct support for the latter.

 [^renewedinterest]: For instance, [this affidavit](http://www.solomonspalding.com/docs/Eich1879.htm#1879a) about the Spaulding manuscript was published one month before Emma's last testimony was published.

+[^nonotes]: A [Chicago Times interviewer in 1881](https://archive.bookofmormoncentral.org/content/miraculous-translation-book-mormon) stated: "Mr. Whitmer emphatically asserts as did Harris and Cowdery, that while Smith was dictating the translation he had no manuscript notes or other means of knowledge save the seer stone and the characters as shown on the plates, he being present and cognizant how it was done."

+[^lost116]: Emma and Martin Harris's first efforts were the lost 116 pages and initial efforts afterwards were ["slow and sporadic."](https://www.josephsmithpapers.org/paper-summary/book-of-mormon-manuscript-excerpt-circa-june-1829-1-nephi-22b-318a/1#historical-intro)

+[^losingtrack]: Quoting from Mike Brown's Mormon Stories truth-claim essay:
+    > In multiple places, the narrator appears to forget what he had previously dictated and is forced to resort to verbal circumlocution.
+If the words were indeed carefully abridged by Mormon, they are difficult to reconcile.
+However, such lapses are easily explained by a break in dictation for the night or simply a lapse in concentration.

+    > Alma 19:16 introduces a Lamanite woman named Abish, and informs that she “ran forth from house to house, making it known unto the people” that the power of God had come upon the king and queen.
+A mere twelve verses later, the narrator forgets her name and clumsily refers instead to “…the woman servant who had caused the multitude to be gathered together.”

+    > Similarly, Alma 1 introduces an Antichrist named Nehor, who teaches false doctrine, kills a war hero named Gideon, and finally recants his unbelief before his execution for murder.
+In the very next chapter, the author appears to momentarily forget Nehor’s name, and introduces a new character, Amlici, as “he being after the order of the man that slew Gideon by the sword, who was executed according to the law.”
+Later, in Alma 24, the author uses the much simpler description, “after the order of Nehor.”

+    > On the other hand, we occasionally encounter more information just a few verses after it would have flowed most easily.
+In Alma 17:36, narrating how Ammon defended King Lamoni’s sheep from would-be thieves, Joseph dictates that, “with mighty power he did sling stones amongst them; and thus he slew a certain number of them.”
+Two verses later, we are informed that “six of them had fallen by the sling..but he slew none save it were their leader with his sword.”

+[^whitmernonotes]: Besides Emma, David Whitmer is the only other witness to clarify that Smith did not refer to any notes or manuscript.
+A [Chicago Times interviewer in 1881](https://archive.bookofmormoncentral.org/content/miraculous-translation-book-mormon) stated: "Mr. Whitmer emphatically asserts as did Harris and Cowdery, that while Smith was dictating the translation he had no manuscript notes or other means of knowledge save the seer stone and the characters as shown on the plates, he being present and cognizant how it was done."
+However, Whitmer's claims about the translation process were not particularly consistent, and (like Emma) he made this particular claim about no notes over 50 years after the fact.
+Finally, these observations regarding Emma's claim of no notes or manuscript apply equally well to Whitmer's claim.